Shelling in east Ukraine, Russia nuclear drill raise tension - NewsBreak

 Putin ordered the Russian government to offer 10,000 rubles (about $130) to each evacuee, an amount equivalent to about half of an average monthly salary in eastern Ukraine.

-The separatist regions of Ukraine, like much of the country’s east, are majority Russian speaking.
-Putin on Tuesday repeated allegations of a “genocide” there in explaining the need to protect them.
+The separatist regions of Ukraine, like much of the country’s east, are majority Russian speaking, and Putin on Tuesday repeated allegations of a “genocide” there in explaining the need to protect them.

 One of the evacuees, a Donetsk resident who identified himself only as Vyacheslav, blamed Ukraine's government for his plight.